givelotus/lotus-vase/README.md

-# Cashew
+# Vase

-Cashew is a simple Bitcoin-compatible wallet that uses fulcrum as a backend.
+Vase is a simple Lotus-compatible wallet that uses fulcrum as a backend.

 # Licensing

-The main body of Cashew work is licensed under the GPLv3.
-However, the Bitcoin Cash portion of this project is MIT licensed and was graciously modified from the source provided [here](https://github.com/twostack/dartsv).
+The main body of Vase work is licensed under the GPLv3.
+However, the Lotus library portion of this project is MIT licensed and was graciously modified from the source provided [here](https://github.com/twostack/dartsv).